Key Points

-Like New Zealand, Australia has both public and private health care systems.
+Like New Zealand, Australia has both public and private healthcare systems.
 The public health services in Australia are provided by Medicare Australia, an Australian Government agency.

 As a New Zealander living in Australia you are entitled to free emergency hospital care but generally must pay full price for all non-hospital treatment (medicines, doctor visits, etc) unless you hold a Medicare card.
 Being a New Zealand citizen residing in Australia qualifies you for enrolment in the Medicare program, so you will want to make sure you do this soon after arriving in Australia.